Initialization Schemes for Kolmogorov-Arnold Networks: An Empirical Study: Experiments Discussion

 \subsection{Feynman Dataset Benchmarks}

 As a final benchmark, we turn to a subset of the Feynman dataset, restricted to dimensionless equations.
 The explicit formulas of the target functions and implementation details are provided in Appendix \ref{app:implementation.3}.
-We evaluate the baseline, Glorot, and power-law initializations using the same ``small'' and ``large'' architectures defined in Section \ref{sec4.2}.
+Having already established via empirical evidence and NTK analysis that the LeCun-based schemes are consistently underperforming, we benchmark here only the two competitive initializations (Glorot and power-law) alongside the baseline.
+We again fix the power-law exponents to $(\alpha,\beta) = (0.25, 1.75)$ and evaluate all methods using the same ``small’’ and “large’’ architectures defined in Section \ref{sec4.2}.
 Tables \ref{tab3} and \ref{tab4} report the results in terms of final training loss and relative $L^2$ error with respect to the reference solutions, for the small and large settings, respectively.

 The results confirm the same overall trends observed in the earlier benchmarks.
 In both settings, power-law initialization achieves the best performance on the majority of equations, often by large margins in terms of both final training loss and relative $L^2$ error.
 Glorot initialization also provides substantial improvements over the baseline, particularly in the large architecture, where it consistently narrows the gap to power-law.
 A comparison between Tables \ref{tab3} and \ref{tab4} further highlights the role of initialization: with Glorot and power-law, the richer architecture is able to drive the loss down by several orders of magnitude and simultaneously reduce the $L^2$ error, whereas under the baseline initialization, performance often degrades when moving from the small to the large setting.